Clivern/pushover-actions/README.md

 #### Pushover as a Github Action:

+1. First create [pushover application](https://pushover.net/) and get a token and user key.

-To install pushover github action, add the following to your `workflow.yml`.
+2. Create github action by adding the following to your `workflow.yml`.

 ```yml
 name: workflow_name